Nuru Ethiopia Impact Report Released

 Last year, Nuru Ethiopia served 31 farmer cooperatives, one cooperative union, and nearly 45,000 people in Gamo and Gofa Zones of Southern Nations, Nationalities, and Peoples’ Region (SNNPR) of Ethiopia.
 With the advent of COVID-19, Nuru Ethiopia expanded its efforts by working to help the government distribute soap and establish hand-washing stations throughout Nuru’s area of operations.
 These efforts proved to be essential in ensuring the continued health and safety of Nuru farmers, especially as Ethiopia remained under a state of emergency for most of 2020.

 Nuru Ethiopia’s interventions proved capable of withstanding the seemingly insurmountable.
 The organization successfully continued to build resiliency in farmer families.
-Nuru farmers increased their crop yields by 77 percent compared to their 2016 baseline (more than double the targeted yield increase benchmark of 32 percent).
-Increased crop yields guarantee that farmers have produce to sell locally, guaranteeing them income and ensuring local food systems can continue to provide sustenance for their communities.
+Nuru farmers increased their crop yields by 77 percent compared to their 2016 baseline.
+This is more than double the targeted yield increase benchmark of 32 percent.
+Increased crop yields guarantee that farmers have produce to sell locally, guaranteeing them income.
+Furthermore, this ensures local food systems can continue to provide sustenance for their communities.

 The farmer organizations that Nuru Ethiopia supports also achieved notable success during 2020, with an average SCOPEinsight score of 4.0 out of 5 (above the agricultural average of 3.3 in 2018.)
 This demonstrates competitiveness at national, regional, and global levels for agricultural farmer organization businesses.
 Furthermore, 80% of these supported farmer-owned and farmer-led organizations achieved net profit.
 The accomplishments that Nuru Ethiopia achieved during 2020 are a testament to the organization’s resilience and the adaptive leadership of its local leaders.